friends-of-presta/security-advisories/_posts/2023-11-07-orderduplicate.md

 ## Description

-Due to a lack of permissions control, a guest can download personal informations from ps_customer/ps_address tables such as name / surname / phone number / full postal address.
+Due to a lack of permissions control, a guest can download personal information from ps_customer/ps_address tables such as name / surname / phone number / full postal address.

 Be warned that this is not the only IDOR available in this module, patch it quickly.